openconfig/featureprofiles/feature/policy_forwarding/policy_vrf_selection/otg_tests/policy_based_traffic_steering_default_to_nondefault/README.md

 * Configure ISIS[Level2] and IBGP[ASN100] as described in topology between ATE:Port1 and DUT:Port1
 * Configure EBGP[ASN200] between ATE:Port2 and DUT: Port2
 * Configure route leaking from the default VRF and non-default VRF and vice versa.
-* Configure a policy based traffic steering from default to Non Default VRF, this policy should be able to steer the traffic frmom Default VRF to non default VRF and vice vers based on teh destination IP/IPV6 address.
+* Configure a policy based traffic steering from default to Non Default VRF, this policy should be able to steer the traffic from Default VRF to non default VRF and vice versa based on the destination IP/IPV6 address.
-* DUT has the following VRF selection policy
+* DUT has the following VRF selection policy initially
-    * Statement1: traffic matching IPv4Prefix1/24 & IPv6Prefix1/64, Punt to Non-default vrf
+    * Statement1: traffic matching IPv4Prefix1/24 & IPv6Prefix1/64, Punt to default vrf
     * Statement2: traffic matching IPv4Prefix2/24 & IPv6Prefix2/64, Punt to default vrf
     * Statement3: traffic matching IPv4Prefix3/24 & IPv6Prefix3/64, Punt to default vrf
     * Statement4: traffic matching IPv4Prefix4/24 & IPv6Prefix4/64, Punt to default vrf
     * Statement5: traffic matching IPv4Prefix5/24 & IPv6Prefix5/64, Punt to default vrf
     * Statement6: traffic matching IPv4Prefix6/24 & IPv6Prefix6/64, Punt to default vrf
     * DUT must also leak all the routes from the Default VRF to the non-default VRF
+    * DUT's IP sub-interfaces belong to Default VRF

 #### ATE Configuration
 * Configure ISIS[Level2]  & IBGP[ASN100] on ATE:Port1